vercel/modelfusion/docs/guide/function/generate-speech.md

 [streamSpeech API](/api/modules#streamspeech)

-In duplex streaming mode, an `AsyncIterable<string>` is passed to the `streamSpeech` function, along with a `StreamingSpeechGenerationModel`, and an `AsyncIterable<Buffer>` is returned.
+In duplex streaming mode, an `AsyncIterable<string>` is passed to the `streamSpeech` function, along with a `StreamingSpeechGenerationModel`, and an `AsyncIterable<Uint8Array>` is returned.
 You can also pass in a string and get streaming audio back.

 ```ts
 import { streamSpeech, elevenlabs } from "modelfusion";